 The Product Owner is the point of contact between a Scrum team and the customer.
 (Note: There is only one Product Owner per Scrum team—any more would simply bog the communication down.)
 They should know the ins and outs of the product, the customer’s requirements, and the tasks necessary to deliver those requirements.

-They are also responsible for maintaining and prioritizing the Scrum team’s project backlog—a working list of tasks to be completed.
+They are also responsible for maintaining and prioritizing the Scrum team’s product backlog—a working list of tasks to be completed.

 Of the three Scrum roles, the Scrum Master’s role and responsibilities are the most frequently misunderstood.
 This is because people often think of the Scrum Master as a project manager.
 And this simply isn’t the case!